-- There will be no health promotion services this summer.
-This included wellness coaching and the R&R room.
+- There will be no health promotion services until further notice.
+This includes wellness coaching and the R&R room.

-- All scheduled appointments will be by phone.
-The counselor will call you at the number we have on file.
+- All scheduled appointments will be through teletherapy or by phone.
+The counselor will send you a link for the teletherapy session through secure email or will call you at the number we have on file.

 - Crisis services are still available.
 Call 503-838-8313 to make that appointment at the time of your crisis and a counselor will call you back.